sgrishchenko/reselect-utils/docs/guides/bound-and-adapted-selectors.md

 });
 ```

-You can create selector only for input or output messages using `Bound Selector`:
+`Prop Selector` is described [here](/guides/path-and-prop-selectors#prop-selector).
+You can create a selector only for input or output messages using `Bound Selector`:

 ```typescript
 import { createBoundSelector, bound } from 'reselect-utils';